 The work that I have made in the past few years has been overwhelmingly involved with picturing the remnants of processes and actions: digging, cutting, piling, dropping, scraping, falling, building, growing, dying.
 Debris is saturated with the stubborn thickness of things.
 The implacable presence of objects and chunks of stuff puts a check on my big ideas.
 It reorients my attention and makes manifest my utter rootedness in the physical world.

 Despite this emphasis on the empirical and the mundane, I don’t consider the works themselves to be transparent representations of reality.
 Rather than windows or mirrors, I regard them as traces; signs that exist in their own right, but also point outside of themselves and their depicted subject matter.
-They relate at oblique angles to both my experience of the world and my responses to it.
+They intersect at oblique angles with both my experience of the world and my responses to it.

 When I follow my dog along a path, guided by her extraordinary hearing and smell, I am introduced to a world that is largely unavailable to my senses.
 The perceptions that guide her snuffling search through dead leaves, or that compel her to dig and lick at an apparently banal patch of grass or tree trunk, has led me to understand that what I take for granted as the 'visible world' is an astonishingly thin layer of reality.
 When I follow my work along a path, I am hunting for similarly invisible and compelling tokens of ordinary life.